 In 2018, the Group continued its efforts to set new cash and non-cash limits to broker foreign trade transactions and perform treasury transactions for the Bank's customers.
+In 2018, our Data Center, containing all systems of the Bank and its subsidiaries, was moved from the Head Office to a world-class new Data Center.

-With 890 correspondents in 130 countries, Aktif Bank secured a total of TRY 3.4 billion in loans through its correspondent banks.
+With 890 correspondents in 130 countries, Aktif Bank secured a total of TRY 34 billion in loans through its correspondent banks.
 It exhibited a successful upward trend in the volume of foreign trade transactions it brokered.
+The activities carried out, especially in the second half of the year, focused on European Union projects, and in this context, the Group attended various events that helped promote the Bank across Europe.